CrasyCookie/powerinfo/README.md

 For information about configuration and usage please take a look at the DOCS file, containing all necessary information about powerinfo.
 ## Installation
 Firstly clone the repository somewhere and cd into it.
-To "install" it, you can make a symbolic link into `/usr/local/bin/` `sudo ln --symbolic --target-directory=/usr/local/bin/ "$(pwd)"/powerinfo` or you can just copy the file to `/usr/local/bin/`.
+To "install" it, you can make a symbolic link into `/usr/local/bin/` with
+`sudo ln --symbolic --target-directory=/usr/local/bin/ "$(pwd)"/powerinfo`
+or you can just copy the file to `/usr/local/bin/`.